NVIDIA/NeMo/docs/source/nlp/token_classification.rst

 An example script on how to run inference can be found at `examples/nlp/token_classification/token_classification_evaluate.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/token_classification_evaluate.py>`_.

-To run inference with the pre-trained model, run:
+To start inference with the pre-trained model, run:

 .. code::